mainoo-smith/DevSecOps_labs/modules/week-02/1_GUIDED_LAB.md

 - Log backups or cron-based scripts

 This will serve as your **internal platform ops server**.
+Note: Depending of the EC2 instance type, these commands may change slightly.
+Example, Amazon Linus 2 and Ubuntu may have different
+Comands and path names
 ---

 ## ☁️ Step 1: Provision an EC2 Instance